saurabh1907/2d-rpg-game-cpp/README.md

 Test Procedure	:	Run the game and control the character by using arrow keys .
 Expected Result	:	Animation works perfectly in the environment.
 Actual Result	:	Animation is not working.
 Comment	  :	        Need to check character configuration on inspector window.
 The appropriate animation was not selected.
 Select it.
-Conditional Test	:	Again run scene.
+Conditional Test:	Again run scene.
 Expected Result	:	Animation is working now.
 Actual Result	:	Yes, it is working.
 Accuracy	:	Accuracy depends on hardware configuration.